PrimeOS Android Emulator

 Feature Of PrimeOS Android Emulator

-- Multiple features to give desktop experience like start menu, taskbar etc.
+- Multiple features to give a desktop experience like start menu, taskbar, etc.

-- Option to disable multi-window for any app in case you need.
+- Option to disable multi-window for any app in case you need it.

 - General keyboard shortcuts like alt + tab, alt + f4, win + d etc.